Buonarotti Club: Women artists

-While the Club members were identified as adopting a bohemian persona and a devotion to Aestheticism, particularly the dandy Tudor St. George Tucker, and expressed an often extrovert and eccentric artistic fraternity and sense of humour, a more lasting and constructive impact was its promotion of women artists.
+While the Club members were identified as adopting a bohemian persona and a devotion to Aestheticism, particularly the dandy Tudor St George Tucker, and expressed an often extrovert and eccentric artistic fraternity and sense of humour, a more lasting and constructive impact was its promotion of women artists.

-Humphrey McQueen notes Jane Sutherland's chairing of its meetings, and Mary Eagle concurs that the Club played an important role in Sutherland's career at a period when she needed professional stimulation, describing the club as a 'place where art and intellectual ideas were debated without fear or favour’.
+Humphrey McQueen notes Jane Sutherland's chairing of its meetings, and Mary Eagle concurs that the Club played an important role in Sutherland's career at a period when she needed professional stimulation, describing the club as a 'place where art and intellectual ideas were debated without fear or favour'.

 Alice Chapman, Isobel (Iso) Rae, Clara Southern and May Vale, gained similar opportunities as Sutherland.
 While Clara Southern is usually described as 'among the first women to be elected to the Buonarotti Society in 1886' in fact while she did join in that year, several other female artists were already members and it was Alice Brotherton, sister of Winnie Brotherton who was the first woman elected to the Club in 1883 (and who married Rodney Cherry), followed by Sutherland and Vale, who both joined in 1884.

-Others who were active Buonarotti members who all joined in 1886 included the sculptor Margaret Baskerville, A.E.
-'Lizzie' Oakley, and watercolourist Elizabeth Parsons.
-All were talented aspiring female artists active in the club's professional artistic environment and welcomed as equals by their male counterparts.
+Other Buonarotti members who joined in 1886 were the sculptor Margaret Baskerville, A. E. 'Lizzie' Oakley, and watercolourist Elizabeth Parsons, talented aspiring female artists active in the club's professional artistic environment, and welcomed as equals by their male counterparts.